Skip to content

 Screenshot of the react weather widget with Philadelphia set to the default city

-In this tutorial, we'll walk through the process of customizing your Webpack configuration to support JSX in an ApostropheCMS project.
+In this tutorial, we'll walk through the process of customizing your Vite configuration to support JSX in an ApostropheCMS project for browser-side rendering.
 We'll build a weather widget that leverages the power of React components for a dynamic and interactive user interface.
 The code for this widget is based on a basic React tutorial that you can find here.
-By the end of this tutorial, you'll understand how to set up a custom Webpack build and take advantage of JSX to enhance your ApostropheCMS projects.
+By the end of this tutorial, you'll understand how to set up a custom Vite build and take advantage of JSX to enhance your ApostropheCMS projects with client-side interactivity.

 Adding the Weather Widget to your Project